WELCOME TO THE CENTER FOR U.S. RURAL CULTURES STUDIES

 We also avoid one-factor analysis (race, ethnicity, class, gender, sexual orientation, species); our attention is drawn to relations, which always already connect those factors.
 Indeed, those crucial factors are functions of power relations.
-Our research guides production of accessible cultural knowledge, creative products, and change tools to support rural populations in self-understanding and self-directed healthy change, while facilitating understanding between rural and non-rural populations.
-Ultimately, our research drives creation of simple, direct, and functional sense-making tools, which all concerned U.S. citizens urgently need to navigate, challenge, and change everyday authoritarian power relations.
+Our research guides production of accessible cultural knowledge, creative products, and change tools to support RAC in self-understanding and self-directed healthy change, while facilitating understanding between rural and non-rural cultures.
+Ultimately, our sophisticated research drives creation of simple, direct, and functional sense-making tools, which all concerned U.S. citizens urgently need to navigate, challenge, and change everyday authoritarian power relations.

-The Center’s work to embody, model, and encourage democratic (power-sharing) relations in U.S. rural communities and beyond has long-term potential to change cultures at the relational level.
+The Center’s work to embody, model, and encourage democratic (power-sharing) relations in RAC and beyond has long-term potential to change cultures at the relational level.
 There is currently no other academic, business, religious, political, or nonprofit research program or cultural work effort of this kind underway in the United States.

-Cultures are made up of practices — what humans normally do and say that reflect how they think and what they value and believe.
-Cultural work practices focused in everyday authoritarian contexts include questioning and challenging imbalanced power relations to loosen the social soil around power-stealing and hoarding sites.
-Cultural work practices also amend the social soil with fresh, creative nutrients — power-sharing ideas, stories, and practices — while hand-tilling that soil to encourage growth and wide-spread diffusion of democratic practices and norms.
-Cultural work practices focus on those most vulnerable to power-stealing in order to create conditions within which they can reclaim their power and drive their forward momentum.
+Cultures–rural or urban–are made up of practices : what humans normally do and say that shows how they think and what they value and believe.
+Cultural work practices focused in everyday authoritarian contexts include questioning and challenging imbalanced power relations to loosen packed down social soil around power-stealing and hoarding sites.
+Cultural work practices also amend the social soil with fresh, creative nutrients — power-sharing ideas, stories, and practices — while hand-tilling that soil to encourage growth and wide-spread diffusion of democratic practices that can develop into norms.
+Cultural work practices focus on those most vulnerable to power-stealing in order to create conditions within which everyone is empowered to drive their forward momentum.

-U.S. rural cultures are made up of patterns of typical human practices, which include “knowledge, belief, art, law, morals, [and] custom…” (Kroeber and Kluckhohn).
-A rural culture is a living whole, and its norms are not abstract categories; norms are what humans do that add up to cultures.
-The Center’s research and creative focus on U.S. rural cultures includes understanding and showing the ways diverse humans in rural areas typically think, believe, talk, and act to create each rural culture.
+Rural American Cultures (RAC) are made up of patterns of typical human practices, which include “knowledge, belief, art, law, morals, [and] custom…” (Kroeber and Kluckhohn).
+A RAC is a living whole, and its norms are not abstract categories; norms are what humans do that add up to cultures.
+The Center’s research and creative focus on RAC includes understanding and showing the diverse practices that humans in rural areas engage.

-For instance, in a democratic culture like ours in the United States, sharing power via systems and processes is a taken-for-granted cultural norm.
-Democratic practices — how humans do power-sharing — occurs between humans, in our relations with one another.
-Democracy is not in systems or processes.
-The heart of any democratic culture is the human commitment to share power via systems and processes.
-Observing and documenting how power-sharing happens between humans in rural cultures makes it possible to understand how those rural norms influence nation-wide democratic norms.
-Showing — through creative projects — how those norms function helps create the conditions for the possibility of fresh relational norms that support our fundamentally democratic culture.
+For instance, in a democratic culture like ours in the United States, sharing power via systems and processes is (or was) a cultural norm.
+Democratic practices — how humans do power-sharing with those processes and systems — occurs between humans, in our relations with one another.
+In other words, democracy is not in systems or processes.
+The heart of any democratic culture is the human commitment to share power via systems and processes and in everyday practices.
+Observing and documenting how power-sharing happens between humans in RAC makes it possible to understand how those rural norms influence nation-wide democratic norms.
+Showing — through creative projects — how those norms function helps create the conditions for the possibility of fresh relational norms that support a fundamentally democratic culture.